Blood and Cardiovascular diseasesDiseases and conditions

 Dry and Itchy Skin

-• Reduced blood flow causes dryness.
+• Reduced blood flow causes dryness and skin becomes itchy and flaky.

-• It is more prone to irritation.
+• Skin is more prone to irritation.

 • Moisturizing is very important.